nateahess/awesome-recon-tools/Domain and Network Information/Domain_and_Network.md

-# IP Addresses / Domain Information / and more
+# Web Server Info / Domain Information / and more

 ## Programs and Web Applications: